hsf-training/hsf-training-cicd/_episodes/07-adding-ci-to-your-code.md

 > {: .solution}
 {: .challenge}

-However, we probably don't want our CI/CD to crash if that happens.
-So let's also add `:build_latest:allow_failure = true` to our job as well.
+However, we probably don't want our CI/CD to crash if one of the jobs fails.
+So let's also add `:build_skim_latest:allow_failure = true` to our job as well.
 This allows the job to fail without crashing the CI/CD -- that is, it's an acceptable failure.
 This indicates to us when we do something in the code that might potentially break the latest release; or indicate when our code will not build in a new release.

 ~~~
-build_latest:
+build_skim_latest:
   image: ...
   script: [....]
-  allow_failure: yes # or 'true' or 'on'
+  allow_failure: true
 ~~~
 {: .language-yaml}